SUMMARY CMI

 Check with your doctor if you are pregnant or intend to become pregnant.

 This medicine may be harmful to your unborn baby.
-If it is necessary for you to take it during pregnancy, your doctor will discuss with you the risks and benefits involved.
+If it is necessary for you to take it during pregnancy, your doctor will let you know.

 Talk to your doctor if you are breastfeeding or intend to breastfeed.

 It is not known if the active ingredient, imatinib, passes into the breast milk.
-Because this medicine could affect your baby, breastfeeding is not recommended.
+Breastfeeding is not recommended because this medicine could affect your baby.

 3. What if I am taking other medicines?